jendave/void-1680-am/README.md

 ## About

-An unofficial FoundryVTT compendium of rolltables and macros for [VOID 1680 AM](https://bannerlessgames.itch.io/void-1680-am) by [Ken Lowery](https://bannerlessgames.itch.io).
+Unofficial FoundryVTT compendiums of rolltables and macros for [VOID 1680 AM](https://bannerlessgames.itch.io/void-1680-am) by [Ken Lowery](https://bannerlessgames.itch.io).

 [VOID 1680 AM](https://bannerlessgames.itch.io/void-1680-am) can also be found at the following links: